Updated: Aug 29, 2019

 Sometimes when a harness is adjusted incorrectly it can be a small adjustment that needs to happen.
 Sometimes it’s glaringly obvious that things need to change!
 The horse will appreciate the smallest effort to make them more comfortable.

 This is one I see all. the. time.
 It still surprises me because of all the information out there about saddle fit.
 We know that a horse will be more comfortable and able to perform if the saddle isn’t interfering with the shoulder.
 And yet I see people putting the driving saddle on the pony’s withers often.
 If you move it back, you will see better results!
 I promise.

-Lots of things going on in this photo!
+Lots of things going on in the above photo!
 One of the things I am asked about most often is how to adjust the breast collar.
 In the above photo the breast collar is too high.
 Being too high will interfere with the pony’s movement almost as much as it will if it’s too low.

 In the above photo the breast collar is a bit too low and without the false martingale, when they push into the breast collar, the top edge will dig into them.
 If you use a false martingale the breast collar will be able to lay flat and better help the pony pull.